 Adopting the correct sitting position is essential for maintaining good posture and a healthy back and spine.
 Most people can improve their sitting posture by following a few simple guidelines.

-In this article, we look at what good posture means and explain the correct sitting position to achieve it, particularly when sitting at a computer.
+In this article, we look at good posture and explain the correct sitting position to achieve it, particularly when working at a computer.

 Correct posture can help by: